burt202/mocks-server-lite/docs/learn.md

 ### Installation/Getting Started

-Add it to your project dependencies using NPM:
+Add it to your project dev dependencies using NPM:

 ```
 npm i -D mocks-server-lite
 ```

+- Create a server file (see 'Server Config & Startup' section below)
-Add a script to `package.json`, below is an example for TypeScript using `ts-node`:
+- Add a script to `package.json`, below is an example for TypeScript using `ts-node`:

 ```
 {